 Have the proper torque wrench.

 First, determine the appropriate torque specification for the subject connection.
 In most cases, the manufacturer will provide these specifications and make them available in repair or owner’s manuals.
-The measurement system might be in foot-pounds, inch-pounds, or metric equivalents.
+The measurement system might be in foot-pounds force, inch-pounds, or metric equivalents.
 Make sure you have the proper torque wrench for the job.

 Set your torque wrench to the specified torque.